pixelomer/TweakExcluder/README.md

 # TweakConfigurator

 This is a tweak that lets you configure the injection process of tweaks.
 The settings for the tweak can be found in the Preferences app.
+**Warning:** Do not attempt to install this tweak on a device running anything lower than iOS 11, it will cause a respring loop!

 ### TODO